 Have you been injured in an accident near Maywood, Aurora, Schaumburg, Orland Park, Joliet, or other parts of Illinois?
 If so, you need an experienced personal injury lawyer who will stand up for your rights.
-At Marc J. Shuman & Associates, we believe that all injured victims deserve someone in their corner, someone who is willing and able to fight aggressively on their behalf.
+At Shuman Legal, we believe that all injured victims deserve someone in their corner, someone who is willing and able to fight aggressively on their behalf.

 What We Do

-The law firm of Marc J. Shuman & Associates is committed to helping clients in Illinois obtain compensation and recover damages, whether they’ve been involved in a car accident or a case of medical malpractice and whether they’ve been injured by another person or by a defective product.
+The law firm of Shuman Legal is committed to helping clients in Illinois obtain compensation and recover damages, whether they’ve been involved in a car accident or a case of medical malpractice and whether they’ve been injured by another person or by a defective product.

 Why You Need An Experienced Personal Injury Lawyer